Competitor Keyword Targeting in Google Ads

 7. Stay Compliant, Manage Trademarks, and Keep Optimizing

-While targeting competitor brand names is one of the most powerful ways to attract their audience and often leads to higher conversion rates, it isn’t without its risks.
+While targeting competitor brand keywords is one of the most powerful ways to attract their audience and often leads to higher conversion rates, it isn’t without its risks.
 Things change fast, and if you’re not checking in regularly, it’s easy to let something slip.

 Start by reviewing your ad copy and keyword list from time to time.
 Make sure you’re not accidentally crossing any trademark lines.
 If something feels like it might get flagged, clean it up before Google does it for you.